 Whether you are planning to use the kitchen for a big event or small, check out the newest pamphlet that is now available for you.
 It’s the Special Events, Use of Kitchen, and it gives you an idea of what needs to be done if you plan on using the Beth Ami Kitchen whether you are planning for a major event like the Scholarship in Residence Program or the Board’s famous Latkes party or even a small event like coming in to make a special dish to be served at the next potluck or planning a tea for your next Chavurah meeting at Beth Ami.

 All of the above pamphlets from the CBA Kitchen Committee are also available in printed form in the Beth Ami Office.
-There is also a general event planning guideline: CBA Program and Event Planning Guide2
+There is also a general event planning guideline: Event Planning Form 8.19

 A special thank you for all of you who have participated in making the CBA kitchen a happening place.
 Whether you brought in food to share for our events, donated food or equipment or money for food for our Shabbat lunches, donated your time and labor to be a Mashgiach for one of our events, to organize and clean the kitchen, to fix our elderly freezer or to getting our knives sharpened (and you all know who you are) we appreciate you one and all.